Preview your next adventure

 This is based on the footage in the conditions on the day.

 The darker the green, the harder the trail.
-Each grade can be modified with + or -

 Light green is Grade 1.
 Off-tarmac surfaces like gravel or light mud with moderate or no inclines, all of which should be accessible by all riders.